w3cj/kitboga-codejam25-word-problem-captcha/README.md

 7. When submitting your code, please tell us about every feature, even "easter eggs".
 No surprises!
 8. WebAssembly and Web Workers are not allowed.
 9. Do not include minified code; this includes code generated from build tools like Vite (see also [disabling minification](https://vite.dev/config/build-options#build-minify)) or WebPack.
 Prefer not using any build tools, if possible.
+10. Do not increase the size of the captcha, as it will be embedded in an iframe of the specific size 390px * 300px.

 ## Discord
 Please feel free to join the Kitboga discord, and hang out in the #code-jam channel.
 That's a great place to ask for help, and it will be useful if we need to contact you about your submission for whatever reason.